 iv.
 Use ARTICLE REQUEST to order articles from other Rutgers libraries if necessary.

-5. Use the "Get It at R" button in step 3 of this tutorial to search Rutgers resources for a known article.
+5. Use the "Get It at R" button to search Rutgers resources for a known article.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to email@example.com or complete the Report Accessibility Barrier / Provide Feedback form.